-Change is a constant part of life and that’s especially true for the ecommerce sector.
+Change is a constant part of life and that’s especially true for the eCommerce sector.
 Market conditions alter, new trends appear, technology shifts.
-In addition, a new age of demanding customer has dawned.
+In addition, a new age of demanding customers has dawned.
 Modern buyers want personalised product experiences.
 They want their shopping journey to be seamless across all channels.
 To keep up with customer expectations, business agility has become essential for retailers.

 What Changes Should Businesses Plan for?